antonsn/remote-fish-feeder/README.md

 - check/provide your camera stream url in `server.js`, especially, if you are not using `mjpeg-streamer`
 - change password  in `server.js` so noone else can access your fish
+- change the resolution if needed in [video.conf](https://github.com/antonsn/remote-fish-feeder/blob/main/supervisor_scripts/video.conf)
 - do a nasty router config if you do not have a static IP.
 Check Dynamic DNS Providers tutorials.

 For example I used https://www.duckdns.org/ and in `Dynamic DNS Settings` of my router.

+### Questions
+If any questions please comment on video.
+I can also provide image of the raspberry pi OS with everything preinstalled if needed.